shalomeir/snippod-boilerplate/README.md

 [**Snippod-Boilerplate**](https://github.com/shalomeir/snippod-boilerplate) is a webapp baseline sample program using react+flux and django REST architectures.
 This program was made for **Snippod's baseline**.
 We'd like to build this starter kit based on full stack single page web application architecture.
 Snippod's architecture used a this kind of technology, **React + Flux (RefluxJS) + django REST framewrok + RDBMS**.
 [This stack](https://www.gliffy.com/go/publish/7756603) is presented by diagram too.
+We use a celery for asynchronous task.

 You can check out the hosted version [**DEMO**](http://snippod-boilerplate-dev.elasticbeanstalk.com/) at [http://snippod-boilerplate-dev.elasticbeanstalk.com/](http://snippod-boilerplate-dev.elasticbeanstalk.com/).